thifranc/docs.wiki.raw/User-Guide.md

 This guide details how to use and administer a [Liquid Investigations][] node.
+Additionally it offers users a broad overview of all the apps functionalities that are part of the liquid bundle.
+Non administrators should concern themselves with only the '**Users**' section.

 For installation instructions go to [[Technical Overview]].

 [Liquid Investigations]: https://github.com/liquidinvestigations/docs/wiki